Kishore-Yuvaraj/Wireshark-fundamentals/session-2/TLS-Certificate-Inspection-SOC-Guide.md

 | PCAP + TLS decryption | 🔴 1 hour | Encrypted data | Wireshark + keys | Full payload inspection |

 ---

-**Use these techniques in your Session 2 write-up to show you think like a professional SOC analyst.**

 *Kishore Yuvaraj | April 21, 2026*